coolblknerd/cookie-api/README.md

 - [ ] Set up formatted logging (Zap)
 - [ ] Write test for http request (httptest)
 - [ ] Set-up JWTs for secured API

+---

+### Thoughts

+- How do I want to organize how the app connects to the database?
+- *Give a package everything it needs to operate on it's own.*